bdring/fluidterm/README.md

 Changes

-- The default serial port parameter match FluidNC
+- The default serial port parameters match FluidNC

-  - Baud: 115200
+  - **Baudrate**: 115200
-  - EOL: CRLF
+  - **EOL**: CRLF
-  - Echo: On
+  - **Echo**: On

 - If there is one serial port, it will attempt to use it.
-If there is more than one, you will be present a list to choose from.
+If there is more than one, you will be presented a list to choose from.

 - There is a new Transformation to colorize FluidNC responses.
+It uses that by default.

 - You can run it as a python script or as a [Windows exe](https://github.com/bdring/fluidterm/tree/main/dist).